ancabilloni/Udacity-SensorFusionND/01_Lidar/README.md

 ![Image0](./images/pcd-coordinates.png)

+## Challenge in using LiDAR
+- Does not do when in heavy rain, lot of dust in the air (sandstorm).
+- Any environmental effect in the air highly affect lidar.
+- Reflective surface bouncing beams around.
+- Water splash on the object makes lidar sees strangely.

 ## PointClouds
 - Pointclouds (pc) are the set of all lidar reflections that are measured.
 Each point is one laser beam going to the object being reflected that created a point because the laser beam is relatively tight in diameter.
 - Generate about 100MB/s roughly (more or less).
 Depends on how many laser and resolution in field of view.
 Example: 64 lasers/detector with 360 field of view, 0.08 degree resolution updating at 10hz will generate **64x(360/0.08)x10** points.